L'Ours Blanc Apartment Residence

 This lift pass office is located near the Office de Tourisme (the Tourist Office), right in the heart of Alpe d'Huez.

-The cashier windows are up the escalator and inside the tourist office.
-Next to the lift pass office is the famous Alpe d’Huez “lobster pot” lift system which will whisk you up over town to the DMC from where you can head up the Pic Blanc or Signal.
+The cashier windows are located up the escalator inside the tourist office.
+Next to the lift pass office is the famous Alpe d’Huez “lobster pot” lift system, which whisks you up over the town to the DMC, from where you can head towards the Pic Blanc or Signal.

-Here you can buy lift passes, grab a piste map and gain more information on the resort.
-Also available at the lift pass office are piste maps, bus (and train where appropriate) timetables, weather forecasts, ski condition details and avalanche bulletins.
-You can also purchase the necessary mountain/ski insurance here if you do not already have the correct cover.
+Here, you can buy lift passes, pick up a piste map and get more information about the resort.
+The lift pass office also provides bus and train timetables (where applicable), weather forecasts, ski condition updates and avalanche bulletins.
+If you don’t already have the correct cover, you can purchase the necessary mountain or ski insurance here too.

 A stylish four-star chalet hotel in Alpe d’Huez offering spacious rooms.